 It is very important to know which tool group mode you are in before running a program.
-In the Set-Up Mode, after you press the Tool Group key you will see the soft keys: Single, Gang Tools and Indexer.
+In the Set-Up Mode, after you press the Tool Group key you will see the soft keys: Single, Gang Tools and Indexer (Gang Tool Programming is part of the Advanced Features Option).
 The softkey that is grayed out is the mode that is currently active.
 In the Run mode, the tool group type will be shown at the top of the screen next to the tool number.
 You could possibly crash if you think you are in Single Tool (manual tool change) and you are actually in Indexer or Gang Tool - that is why we have the system change back to Single Tool when the power is turned on or when a new program is loaded.